-The most commonly available benchmarks are those of market traded instruments in the existing Emissions Trading Schemes (ETSs).
-Under the EU ETS traded instruments include Carbon Emission Reductions (CERs), European Union Allowances (EUAs) and emission reduction units (ERUs).
+One of the major mechanisms for market traded instruments is the existing Emissions Trading Scheme (ETS).
+Under the European Union's (EU) ETS, traded instruments include Carbon Emission Reductions (CERs), European Union Allowances (EUAs) and emission reduction units (ERUs).

 The current market prices of these instruments however, are not a reliable indication of the long-term outlook of the markets.
 These prices are affected by other factors such as prevailing overall economic conditions, market sentiment, investment in low carbon technologies by the market players and expectations of the future carbon trading landscape etc. and therefore cannot be used when calculating the environmental cost of power production.
+Particularly in the second phase of trading, the economic downturn resulted in a relative over-supply of permits which has, in turn, led to a decline in the prices of trading instruments in the European carbon markets.
+Further, the modification relating to inclusion of the aviation sector in the scheme and the subsequent ban on US airlines by the US government to comply with this requirement also led to a relative oversupply in the market (Haita, 2013).
+In fact, the EU is currently evaluating measures for structurally reforming the trading mechanism in order to address this issue of growing surplus allowances in the market.